Jaimilit/beyond-the-barbell/README.md

 Fonts chosen to be easy to read and use
 Favicons used in theme of fitness
 Forms use crispy templates
+The image on the homepage is kept basic and dark in relation to what you actually see at the gym (at least here in Sweden - lots of dark colors!)

 ## Kanban Boards